cybergreen-net/www.cybergreen.net/mitigation/campaign-steps.md

 </div>

 <h4> Example: </h4>
 1. Target risk conditions: Open SSDP
 2. Mitigation methods:
-<ul><li> Reconfigure the misconigured devices
+-  Reconfigure the misconigured devices.
-    <li>  Block udp/1900 altogether at the edge of their network.
-Block legacy protocols like chargen and echo that don’t have any real use other than DDOS anymore.</ul>
+-  Block udp/1900 altogether at the edge of their network.
+Block legacy protocols like chargen and echo that don’t have any real use other than DDOS anymore.
 3. Campaign time period: 6 months to 1 year.

 <div style="margin-bottom: 50px">